shambp/QUT-IT-Study-Guide/IAB305/Tutorials.md

 >basic cooking course and a basic hospitality course.

-### Identiy objectives and explain to which of the four perspectives each ogjective belongs
+### Question: Identiy objectives and explain to which of the four perspectives each ogjective belongs

-## Question 3
+## Exercise 3

 ```
 Read the case study from the text book (lame)